 * Click here for rating key

-Clancy's Restaurant Review: Savoring the classic luxury of fried, golden brown oysters bathed in melted Brie seems fitting in Clancy's somewhat austere atmosphere.
-Uptown swells fill the whitewashed main dining room of mirrors, bentwood chairs and tuxedoed waiters that may strike some as stuffy, but table-hopping is common among the smartly dressed crowd, and the tiny bar up front has a surprisingly robust cocktail culture all its own.
-The kitchen produces updated Creole dishes, such as a light, sautéed baby drum with grilled shrimp; grilled chicken breast enlivened with pistachio-lime butter linguine with crawfish and cream; and filet mignon in a red wine demi-glace with Stilton.
+Clancy's Restaurant Review: Uptown swells fill Clancy's whitewashed main dining room of mirrors, bentwood chairs and tuxedo-clad waiters that may strike some as stuffy, but table-hopping is common among the smartly dressed crowd, and the tiny bar up front has a surprisingly robust cocktail culture all its own.
+Savoring the luxury of fried, golden brown oysters bathed in melted Brie seems fitting in the somewhat austere atmosphere.
+The kitchen, under the guidance of chef Brian Larson, produces updated Creole dishes, such as a sautéed baby drum with grilled shrimp; grilled chicken breast enlivened with pistachio-lime butter; linguine with crawfish and cream; and filet mignon in a red wine demi-glace with Stilton cheese.
 Lightly smoked soft-shell crab with a sprinkling of crab meat is an indispensable entrée.
 Proprietor Brad Hollingsworth's wine list offers domestic and French selections at more than reasonable prices.
 Fine dessert pies include a towering wedge of peppermint ice cream under a frothy meringue, and a lemon icebox pie that many home cooks would be proud to call their own.